nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

     ![NGINX Error Logs](media/lab10_error_log.png)

-    Type Ctrl+C to stop the log tail when you are finished.
+    Type Control+C to stop the log tail when you are finished.

 1. Inspect the fixed YAML manifest VS file, `juice-health-good-vs.yaml`, with the correct healthcheck port of 3000 on line #24.
 Now try that one: